outbred/oops/README.md

   * [x] **TrackableViewModel**
     * [x] Auto-tracks all changes to its properties in its referenced Accumulator (either the Singleton or a local one)
       * This is performed by using custom Get<>/Set<> methods for any property change
+  * [x] **TrackableScope**
+    * Utility class to easily create an Accumulator and push it to the AccumulatorManager on Dispose
+    * All changes within its using(new TrackableScope("testing")) block are aggregated into one Undo action for the User

 ## Demo app